gaow/SEQLinkage/README.md

       -o Name, --output Name
                             Output name prefix.
       --build STRING        Reference genome version for VCF file.
+      --window INT          If no blueprint, seprate chromosome to pseudogenes with 1000 (as default) variants.
       --freq INFO           Info field name for allele frequency in VCF file.
       --chrom-prefix STRING
                             Prefix to chromosome name in VCF file if applicable,